2015 — CT/US

 The short: I want to see you being the best version of yourself in whatever form of debate you're inclined to.
 I have a few defaults but will generally evaluate the round however debaters would like me to.
 I don’t inflate speaks.
 Please be kind.
-Send me speech docs, because my kids want them. email@example.com
+Send me speech docs. email@example.com

 - strategic issue selection, i.e., don't go for everything in your last speech

 - extend the whole argument: claim, warrant, impact, implication.

 - clear and thoughtful impact calc